-There are a lot of franchise websites for you to look through.
-Some of them are really, really, good, and some of them are pretty average.
-Specifically, some franchise websites look more like advertisements for the Google Adwords program than a place to shop for the best franchise opportunities.
+Specifically, some franchising websites look more like advertisements for the Google Adwords program than a place to shop for the best franchise opportunities.

-My crack team of franchise website-franchise portal researchers, (who all hail from The Franchise Kingdom) have come up with specific criteria in which to judge the franchise websites listed below.
+My crack team of franchise website-franchise portal researchers, (who all hail from The Franchise Kingdom) have come up with specific criteria in which to judge the franchising websites I’ve listed below.

 - Approximate website traffic (From Alexa.com)

 - Web design/ease of use

 - Content quality